-- A. The City shall maintain a Capital Development Fund #333 to provide funding for the six-20 year Capital Facilities Plan, less proprietary fund projects as defined by Chapter 3.50 21 LMC.
-The use of any funds within the Capital Development Fund shall be as defined by 22 the Lynnwood Municipal Code.
-Once the policy target for General Fund reserves is 23 achieved [see Reserves above] the City shall set aside at least \$1.1 million per year for 24 capital development (an amount equivalent to the savings to the City generated by the 25 public vote annexing city into the Sno-Isle Library District).
-26 - B. Contributions to development funds shall be made from available funds as identified 27 during the biennial budget process or the mid-biennial budget modification.
-The Finance 28 Director shall make a recommendation to the Council with regard to transfers to reserve 29 funds as a part of that report.
-The Council, by motion (and amending the budget by 30 ordinance as necessary) shall authorize the transfers as the Council shall determine to 31 be appropriate at that time.
-32
+- A. The City shall maintain a Capital Development Fund #333 to provide funding for the sixyear Capital Facilities Plan, less proprietary fund projects as defined by Chapter 3.50 LMC.
+The use of any funds within the Capital Development Fund shall be as defined by the Lynnwood Municipal Code.
+Once the policy target for General Fund reserves is achieved in the financial forecast [see Reserves and Financial Forecast above] the City shall set aside at least \$1.1 million per year for capital development. - B. Contributions to development funds shall be made from available funds as identified during the biennial budget process or the mid-biennial budget modification.
+The Finance Director shall make a recommendation to the Council with regard to transfers to reserve funds as a part of that report.
+The Council, by motion (and amending the budget by ordinance as necessary) shall authorize the transfers as the Council shall determine to be appropriate at that time.

-15. Capital Planning and Asset Management 33
+15. Capital Planning and Asset Management

-- A. The City shall annually develop a Capital Facilities Plan (CFP) as defined and required 34 by RCW 36.70A.070 which is consistent with the Capital Facilities Element of the City 35 Comprehensive Plan.
-36 - B. Such plan shall include all projects to maintain public capital facilities required to 37 maintain service levels at standards established by the City Council.
-The plan shall 38 include a complete inventory and analysis of building conditions including the extent and 39

-1 2 estimated costs regarding maintenance, remodel and replacement of buildings.
-This plan shall be reviewed in the mid-year financial review.
-3 4 C. The proposed CFP may include for consideration such other projects as requested by the City Council or Mayor.
-5 6 D. Funding for capital projects shall be classified as to source (general government, enterprise or other) within the plan.
-7 i.
-The extent to which funds exist for each project shall be described in the plan.
-8 9 10 i The plan shall integrate with the Proposed Preliminary Budget (LMC 2.72.110) in that funds required for the projects recommended for the ensuing budget period shall be identified in the Preliminary Budget.
-11 12 ii The CFP shall include a recommended level of funding from general revenues in order to provide for "ongoing" projects (as defined in the CFP).
-13 A. The plan shall be for a period of six years as required by state law (GMA).
-14 15 16 17 В. With the exception of "ongoing projects", each project shall be described such that development phases are delineated as separate stages of the project.
+- A. The City shall annually develop a Capital Facilities Plan (CFP) as defined and required by RCW 36.70A.070 which is consistent with the Capital Facilities Element of the City Comprehensive Plan. - B. Such plan shall include all projects to maintain public capital facilities required to maintain service levels at standards established by the City Council.
+The plan shall include a complete inventory and analysis of building conditions including the extent and estimated costs regarding maintenance, remodel and replacement of buildings.
+This plan shall be reviewed in the mid-year financial review. - C. The proposed CFP may include for consideration such other projects as requested by the City Council or Mayor. - D. Funding for capital projects shall be classified as to source (general government, enterprise or other) within the plan. - i.
+The extent to which funds exist for each project shall be described in the plan. - ii.
+The plan shall integrate with the Proposed Preliminary Budget (LMC 2.72.110 and RCW 35A.34.070) in that funds required for the projects recommended for the ensuing budget period shall be identified in the Preliminary Budget. - iii.
+The CFP shall include a recommended level of funding from general revenues in order to provide for "ongoing" projects (as defined in the CFP). - A. The plan shall be for a period of six years as required by state law (GMA). - B. With the exception of "ongoing projects", each project shall be described such that development phases are delineated as separate stages of the project.
 Examples include land acquisition, design and construction.
 "Ongoing projects" represent annual capital programs such as street overlay, sidewalk expansion or traffic signal rebuild.

-18 19 C. An estimate for the operating budget impact of each proposed project shall be identified and incorporated into the City Strategic Financial Plan.
-20 21 22 23 24 D. The CFP shall be approved by ordinance annually.
-The approving ordinance shall constitute a plan of action wherein no final approval to proceed with specific projects is made, but requires specific authorization and appropriation (by ordinance in the form of a budget amendment or financial plan for each project) by the Council in a manner as the Council shall determine.
-25 26 E. The adopted CFP shall constitute the City's long-range financial plan for capital expenditures and shall be consistent with the City Strategic Financial Plan.
-27 16.
-Other Funds 28 29 30 31 A. In accordance with RCW 41.16.050, the City shall maintain a Firemen's Pension Fund to record all monies received from taxes on fire insurance premiums received from the state, contributions made by firefighters (before the inception of LEOFF I) and interest earned on the investment of these funds.
-These funds are used to cover benefits earned on the investment of these funds.
-These funds are used to cover benefits payable to members (or to their survivors) who retired prior to March 1, 1970 or who were active on that date.
+- C. An estimate for the operating budget impact of each proposed project shall be identified and incorporated into the City's financial forecast.. - D. The CFP shall be approved by ordinance annually.
+The approving ordinance shall constitute a plan of action wherein no final approval to proceed with specific projects is made, but requires specific authorization and appropriation (by ordinance in the form of a budget amendment or financial plan for each project) by the Council in a manner as the Council shall determine. - E. The adopted CFP shall constitute the City's long-range financial plan for capital expenditures and shall be consistent with the City Strategic Plan.